WGLab/doc-ANNOVAR/user-guide/filter.md

 **For variant identifiers**:

 * snp142: dbSNP version 142
 * avsnp142: an abbreviated version of dbSNP 142 with left-normalization by ANNOVAR developers.
+(Please check the download page for the latest version)